varief/VisualisingLongTermGenotypePerformance/README.md

 # ANJS2021
-Code for analysis done for an article submitted to ANJS: Predicting long-term genotype performance
+This repository contains codes and exmaples for the analysis done for an article submitted to ANJS totled "Predicting long-term genotype performance by leveraging genomic and environmental information".
+Contact: v.arief1@uq.edu.au